Skip to content

 Scope

-Now if we try to apply the use the getUserId, we might notice that the property username and guard isn't applied.
+Now if we try to apply the use of the getUserId, we might notice that the property username and guard isn't applied.

 ts